 The Harvard Business Review cites a high level of trust between the CEO and COO as the most important factor in a successful partnership.
 The COO gains that trust by supporting the CEO’s corporate vision, maintaining checks and balances and exhibiting strong execution, coaching and coordination skills.

 Similarly, a CFO develops a trusting relationship with the CEO by being a reliable problem solver and finding ways to execute their plan.
-The CEO can trust the CFO to abide by and respect accounting and compliance standards, which is a major focus of the CFO role.
+The CEO can trust the CFO to abide by and respect accounting and compliance standards, which is a major focus of the CFO role or anyone who provides CFO services.

 Companies may be hesitant, however, to give additional power to a CFO.
 Segregation of duties is a fundamental accounting concept.
 It limits the risks associated with giving one individual the power and unscrupulous sway to influence business results for their own personal gain.
 It is conceivable that a CFO-COO could process unnecessary accruals to hide unflattering performance results or skew revenue to meet a bonus target.
 That scenario, while unlikely, would often be exposed by internal controls or auditors.
 In addition, a study in the Journal of Management Accounting Research found that dual CFO-COO companies have not experienced poorer accrual quality but have experienced more accurate cash flow projections.